 3. High Yield Savings Accounts

 High yield savings accounts pay quite a bit more in interest than traditional savings accounts.
 In this day and age, you’ll be hard-pressed to find a traditional savings account that pays much more than 0.05 percent interest.

-However, many high yield savings accounts, such as CIT Bank’s High Yield Savings account, pay 0.75 percent interest or more.
+However, many high yield savings accounts, such as CIT Bank which has a High Yield Savings account, pay 0.75 percent interest or more.
 To put this in a numbers perspective, let’s say you’ve got $10,000 in your savings account.

 With a traditional savings account interest rate, you’d earn $5.00 in the first year on that money.
 In contrast, with a high yield savings account, you’d receive $75 or more in the first year on that money.

 While the $70 a year difference isn’t life-changing money, it can add up.
 And it’s still a plush extra benefit for a virtually risk-free investment.
 On top of that, most high yield savings accounts are FDIC insured up to $250,000 per person.

 In other words, the government ensures the balance has protection in the event of bank failure.
 That means your chances of losing money on a high yield savings account are next to nothing.

 Why we like it: Low minimum to start, low risk as it is FDIC insured

 4. Certificates of Deposits

 As with high yield savings accounts, banks aren’t paying out huge interest on CDs.
 However, they are paying more than traditional savings accounts do.

 Certificates of Deposit have fair rates, but you’ll really find the most profit in bank CD specials.
 CD specials are term and rate specials that are higher than traditional CD rates.
 And the terms are usually for a year or less.

 CD’s at banks often pay interest rates close to or above that of high yield savings accounts.